khubabshams/minesweeper/README.md

 - Email validation code using regular expressions is taken from this [Rohit Gupta](https://www.c-sharpcorner.com/article/how-to-validate-an-email-address-in-python/) post.

-- Based on [IDOWU OMISOLA] (https://www.makeuseof.com/encrypt-password-in-python-bcrypt/), Bcrypt is used for password hashing and hashed password comparison.
+- Based on [IDOWU OMISOLA](https://www.makeuseof.com/encrypt-password-in-python-bcrypt/), Bcrypt is used for password hashing and hashed password comparison.

 - Writing unit tests followed tutorials posted by [Bala Priya C](https://www.freecodecamp.org/news/how-to-write-unit-tests-for-python-functions/) and the [geertjanvdk's](https://stackoverflow.com/questions/17657543/python-unittest-setup-function) Stackoverflow solution.

 - Mocking user input inside a unit test is an idea from [Pavel Vergeev](https://dev.to/vergeev/how-to-test-input-processing-in-python-3) blog.

-- Writing typing hints for a function with multiple possible types of return is taken from [Bhargav Rao's] (https://stackoverflow.com/questions/33945261/how-to-specify-multiple-return-types-using-type-hints) Stackoverflow solution.
+- Writing typing hints for a function with multiple possible types of return is taken from [Bhargav Rao's](https://stackoverflow.com/questions/33945261/how-to-specify-multiple-return-types-using-type-hints) Stackoverflow solution.

 - Rich colours used in this game are brought from the [Colours List](https://rich.readthedocs.io/en/stable/appendix/colors.html).